 - 13. Jurisdiction in this Court is grounded upon and proper under 28 U.S.C. § 1331, in that this civil action arises under the laws of the United States; 28 U.S.C. § 1346, in that this case involves claims against the federal government; 28 U.S.C. § 1361, in that this is an action to compel officers of the United States to perform their duty; and 28 U.S.C. §§ 2201-2202, in that there exists an actual justiciable controversy as to which Plaintiffs require a declaration of their rights by this Court and injunctive relief to prohibit the Defendants from violating laws and regulations. - 14.
 Venue is proper in this Court under 28 U.S.C. §§ 1391(b) and (e) because this is a civil action in which the Defendant is an officer of the United States acting in his official capacity and maintains his office and conducts business in this judicial district.
 Moreover, a substantial part of the events giving rise to the claims occurred within this judicial district. - 15.
 Plaintiffs have standing to bring this lawsuit because the Plaintiff-Hospitals and the AHA's and AAMC's members are suffering and face imminent actual injury as a result of CMS's ultra vires decision to reduce the payment rates for targeted services furnished at members' off-campus PBDs.
 This lawsuit seeks to vindicate interests that are germane to the AHA's and AAMC's purposes because a critical mission of both entities is to protect their members' interests in connection with policy changes initiated by CMS.
-The AHA's and AAMC's members use the Medicare payments at issue in this lawsuit to provide critical health care services and will suffer a concrete and imminent injury absent judicial relief. - 16.
-This lawsuit is ripe for judicial review.
-Because Plaintiffs are alleging that CMS is acting beyond the agency's statutorily granted powers, this Court has the authority to review
+The AHA's and AAMC's members use the Medicare payments at issue in this lawsuit to provide critical health care services and will suffer a concrete and imminent injury absent judicial relief.

-Plaintiffs' claims, and to do so now.
+- 16. This lawsuit is ripe for judicial review.
+Because Plaintiffs are alleging that CMS is acting beyond the agency's statutorily granted powers, this Court has the authority to review Plaintiffs' claims, and to do so now.
 See Amgen, Inc. v.
 Smith, 357 F.3d 103, 114 (D.C.
 Cir.
-2004).

-17. After the 2020 Final Rule became effective on January 1, 2020, several of the Plaintiff-Hospitals submitted claims to their Medicare Administrative Contractors (MACs).
-Those Plaintiff-Hospitals specifically requested that they be paid pursuant to the higher hospital payment rates because the clinic visit policy set forth in the 2020 Final Rule is unlawful, for the same reasons explained in this Court's prior order.
+2004). - 17.
+After the 2020 Final Rule became effective on January 1, 2020, the Plaintiff-Hospitals submitted claims to their Medicare Administrative Contractors (MACs).
+The Plaintiff-Hospitals also specifically requested that they be paid pursuant to the higher hospital payment rates because the clinic visit policy set forth in the 2020 Final Rule is unlawful, for the same reasons explained in this Court's prior order.
+Nonetheless, the Plaintiff-Hospitals are being paid at the lower rates governed by the 2020 Final Rule, rather than the rates required by the Medicare Act.
+The Plaintiff-Hospitals have now submitted requests for redetermination to CMS.
 Statutory requirements relating to exhaustion are not applicable in the context of a non-statutory ultra vires challenge.
 In any event, further administrative appeal or review of the Plaintiff-Hospitals' claims would be futile, both because CMS administrative adjudicators are bound by the 2020 Final Rule, and because CMS has refused to change its position in response to these same legal arguments.